kyma-project/kyma/docs/05-technical-reference/evnt-01-event-names.md

 ### Non-alphanumeric characters

-If the Application name contains any non-alphanumeric character such as `-`, the underlying Eventing services uses a clean name with alphanumeric characters only; for example, `system-prod` becomes `systemprod`.
+If the Application name contains any non-alphanumeric character such as `-` or `_`, the underlying Eventing services uses a clean name with alphanumeric characters only; for example, `system-prod` becomes `systemprod`.

 This could lead to a naming collision.
 For example, both `system-prod` and `systemprod` become `systemprod`.
 While this won't result in an error, it can cause Kyma to not work as expected.